-Inside: The best back to school books calm nerves, inspire giggles, and teach children what it means to be a good friend and classmate.
+Inside: First day of school books to calm nerves, inspire giggles, and teach children what it means to be a good friend and classmate.
 These are some of our favorites.
 Check them out!

 *This post contains affiliate links.